 If you provide a pattern, then it will search for existing package recipes matching it.
 If a full reference is provided (pkg/0.1@user/channel) then the existing binary packages for that reference will be displayed.
-If no remote is specified, the search will be done in the local cache.
+The default remote is ignored, if no remote is specified, the search will be done in the local cache.
 Search is case sensitive, exact case has to be used.
 For case insensitive file systems, like Windows, case sensitive search can be forced with '-case-sensitive'.

 '''

 positional arguments:

 pattern_or_reference Pattern or package recipe reference, e.g., 'boost/',

 'MyPackage/1.2@user/channel'

 optional arguments:

 -h, --help

 show this help message and exit

 -o, --outdated

 Show only outdated from recipe packages.
 This flag can

 only be used with a reference

 -q QUERY, --query QUERY

 Packages query: 'os=Windows AND (arch=x86 OR

 compiler=gcc)'.
 The 'pattern_or_reference' parameter

 has to be a reference: MyPackage/1.2@user/channel

 -r REMOTE, --remote REMOTE

 Remote to search in. '-r all' searches all remotes

 Make a case-sensitive search.
 Use it to guarantee

 --case-sensitive

 case-sensitive search in Windows or other case-

 insensitive file systems

 --raw

 Print just the list of recipes

 --table TABLE

 Outputs html file with a table of binaries.
 Only valid

 for a reference search

--j JSON, --json JSON

-json file path where the search information will be
+-j JSON, --json JSON json file path where the search information will be

-Get a list of revisions for a reference or a package

--rev, --revisions

-reference.
+written to

 '''